 From 1986-1991 American Gold Eagle coins were minted with Roman numerals for dates.
 Starting in 1992, the US Mint switch to using Arabic numbers for Gold Eagle dates.

 The fractional gold denominations of the American Gold Eagle coins are identical in design to the 1 troy oz coin except for the marking on the coin's reverse that indicate weight and face value.

 American Gold Eagle coins are legal tender in the United States at their face values.
-The face values of the coins do not reflect the intrinsic value of the gold from which they are minted.
+The face values of the coins are significantly less than the intrinsic value of the gold from which they are minted.

-In 2021, to commemorate the 35th anniversary of the coin series' release, the US Mint released the first design changes to the coin series since its origination.
+To commemorate the 35th anniversary in 2021, the US Mint released the first design changes to the coin series since its origination.

-The design changes were released part way through the mintage year due to the supply of raw materials needed for production due to the lockdowns created as a result of the COVID-19 Pandemic.
+The design changes came part way through the mintage year due to the supply of raw materials needed for production related to the pandemic.

-The table below shows the mintages by denomination of American Gold Eagle Coins.
+The table below shows the last five years of mintage by denomination of Gold Eagles.